inmanturbo/quickweb-laravel-ui/README.md

 Don't defer loading of app.js.
 Takes about a  10th of a millisecond longer to load than a blade template, and you will get $ is not defined if you attempt to use jquery.

-This preset is meant for large projects across multiple platforms, and will need to be pruned quite a bit as your project goes on.
+This preset is meant for large projects across multiple platforms, and  your packages will need to be pruned quite a bit as your project goes on.